-API routes have authentication
+API routes require authentication

 Why it matters